arpitaroy2024/multi-functional-calculator/README.md

 # Multi-functional-calculator
-This my first project in C programming language.
+This is my first project in C programming language.
 <br>
 Author is Arpita Roy